On some subclasses of circular-arc catch digraphs: Proper circular-arc catch digraph

+First we separate the $1$'s from the $0$'s by drawing polygonal paths (known as stairs) as in Figure \ref{pcad}.
+The existence of the stairs is guaranteed from construction of $M$.
+Note that the upper stair is drawn from top left to bottom right of the matrix and there can exist atmost three stairs in $M$.
 We associate natural numbers in increasing order on the upper stair of $M$ starting from the top of first column.
-Let $r_{i}$ be the number on the stair in the $i$-th row and $l_{i}$ be the number on the stair in the $i$-th column (e.g., in Figure \ref{pcad}, $l_{i}=1,2,3,4,5,8,10$ and $r_{i}=6,7,9,11,12,13,14$ for $i=1,2,3,4,5,6,7$ respectively).
+Let $r_{i}$ be the number on the stair in the $i^{\text{th}}$ row and $l_{i}$ be the number on the stair in the $i^{\text{th}}$ column (e.g., in Figure \ref{pcad}, $l_{i}=1,2,3,4,5,8,10$ and $r_{i}=6,7,9,11,12,13,14$ for $i=1,2,3,4,5,6,7$ respectively).
 Let $i_{1},i_{2}(i_{3},i_{4})$ denote the first and last column numbers where the circular stretch of ones starts and ends for rows of $1$st ($2$nd) type in $M$.
 From construction of $M$ one can note that the rows of $1$st type occur consecutively before the $2$nd type rows.
-Further we prove in Step I that $M$ satisfies monotone circular ordering.
-Then by definition of $l_{i},r_{i}$ we get $r_{i}>l_{j}$ for all $j\in[i_{1},i_{2}]$ or $[i_{3},i_{4}]$.
+Further we prove in Step II that $M$ satisfies monotone circular ordering.
+Then by definition of $l_{i},r_{i}$ we get $r_{i}>l_{j}$ for all $j$ belonging to the circular interval $[i_{1},i_{2}]$ or $[i_{3},i_{4}]$.
 Thus